Tamie13/Vulnerabilities-and-Hardening-HW/README.md

 ![TODO: Update the path with the name of your diagram](https://github.com/Tamie13/Vulnerabilities-and-Hardening-HW/blob/main/DVWA/PWD%20Results.png)

 - The ping results above are the result of the second command used `pwd`.
-The `injection` of `pwd` into the command line above is how you implement a:
+The `injection` of `pwd` into the command line above is an example of how   you implement a:
   - Command Injection Attack

 It should be noted that a Command Injection Attack is dependent on the web application taking user input to run a command against an operating system.